Article ID: 2523192 - View products that this article applies to.

 Scenario 3: The domain suffix of the UPN or alternate login ID changed from one federated domain to another federated domainFollow the steps in the following Microsoft Knowledge Base article:

-(http://support.microsoft.com/kb/2669550/ )Changes aren't synced to Azure AD after you change the UPN of an on-premises user account to use a different SSO-enabled domain suffix
+(http://support.microsoft.com/kb/2669550/ )Changes aren't synced by the Azure Active Directory Sync tool after you change the UPN of a user account to use a different federated domain

 The Windows PowerShell commands in this article require the Azure Active Directory Module for Windows PowerShell.
 For more information, go to the following Microsoft website: